openshift/cluster-baremetal-operator/README.md

 - PreprovisioningOSDownloadURLs is set of CoreOS Live URLs that would be necessary to provision a worker either using virtual media or PXE.

+- DisableVirtualMediaTLS turns off TLS on the virtual media server, which may be required for hardware that cannot accept HTTPS links.

 ## What are its outputs?